 Profumi d'Autore by Lorenzo Dante Ferro {Spotlight on a Brand}

-But it is about the same idea that certain fragrances can be considered not just as fashion accessories but as works reflecting an intellectual and artistic process and to be enjoyed similarly, by devoting mental energy to understanding them rather than just saying "Hmmm, it smells good (or bad)" or "I like it (or don't like it)".
-The perfume house is also about a respect for the historical tradition of Italian perfumery, and the Venetian one in particular, an interesting element to take into account in our appreciation of this brand when perfumistas are more accustomed to thinking about Florence or Rome or Parma when thinking about Italian perfumes, Florence especially...
+It is about the same idea that certain fragrances can be considered not just as fashion accessories but as works reflecting an intellectual and artistic process and to be enjoyed similarly, by devoting mental energy to understanding them rather than just saying "Hmmm, it smells good (or bad)" or "I like it (or don't like it)".
+The perfume house is also very much characterized by its respect for the historical tradition of Italian perfumery - the Venetian one in particular - an interesting element to take into account in one's approach to the brand when one is more accustomed to thinking about Florence or Rome or Parma when pondering the topic of Italian fragrances...

 The artisan-perfumer is established in the Friuli wine country, between Venice and Trieste while he himself likes to emphasize his Venetian roots.
 The antique Venetian perfumery tradition is invoked with references like the Notandissimi: Secreti de l'Arte Profumatoria written in 1555 by Giovanventura Rosetti.